espocrm/documentation/docs/user-guide/complex-expressions.md

 Check whether a value is within a set of values.

-E.g. `IN:(stage, 'Closed Won', 'Closed Lost')` will give true is stage is 'Closed Won' or 'Closed Lost'.
+E.g. `IN:(stage, 'Closed Won', 'Closed Lost')` will return true if stage is 'Closed Won' or 'Closed Lost'.

 #### NOT_IN